K - 4th

 Phonics

-The program focuses on phonemic awareness—recognizing letter and sound correspondence.
-However, the program is far more extensive than simply introducing letters and sounds.
+The program used focuses on phonemic awareness—recognizing letter and sound correspondence.
+Our program is far more extensive than simply introducing letters and sounds.
 In addition to the basics, children also learn digraphs and combinations (e.g., ch, ck, ar, er), a portion of the coding system used throughout the program, one spelling rule, and simple syllabication.

 Physical Education

 In Grades K-4, physical education is integrated into the daily schedule of classes.
+Scholars will have formal PE classes on Tuesdays and Thursdays.
 At every grade level, we help children develop and refine their movement and object control skills, stress the importance of physical fitness for a healthy life, emphasize safety and encourage self-discipline, cooperation, sportsmanship and respect for equipment and property.

 Kindergarten students work on skills like skipping, jumping, galloping, and jogging.
 In Grades 1 and 2, students learn to play simple ball games and to pace themselves while jogging longer distances.
 Students in Grade 3 and 4 continue to increase their endurance in jogging and are able to play complete games.
 During these games they learn skills, including rules and scoring, that will prepare them to play soccer, volleyball, basketball and field games.